Mei Tai baby carriers seem to be the least common carrier style, but we love their simplicity and extreme comfort.

 - Supports little spines, regardless of age.

-- Can hold up to 33 lbs.
+- It can hold up to 33 pounds.

 - Shoulders are not padded.